Bedwardism: Beliefs

 Bedward himself claimed at times to be the reincarnation of prophets including Moses, Jonah and John the Baptist, and was ruled insane by courts on two occasions.

 Death and legacy

 The movement lost steam in 1921 after Bedward and hundreds of his followers marched into Kingston, where he failed to deliver on his claim to ascend into Heaven, and many were arrested.
 In 1930, Bedward died in his cell of natural causes.

-Many of his followers became Garveyites and Rastafarians, bringing with them the experience of resisting the system and demanding changes of the colonial oppression and the perceived white oppression.
+Many of his followers became Garveyites and Rastafarians, bringing with them the experience of resisting the system and demanding changes of the colonial oppression and the white oppression.
 Rastafari casts Marcus Garvey as a Messiah, while also casting Bedward in the role of John the Baptist.